awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.aws_ec2.IVpc
+- *Default:* No VPC is used.
+The Custom Resource runs in the Redshift service team VPC

-The VPC where the Custom Resource Lambda function would be created in.
+The VPC where the Custom Resource Lambda Function would be created in.

 A Redshift Data API Interface VPC Endpoint would be created in the VPC.